Prostomium

-The prostomium (From Ancient Greek, meaning "before the mouth"; plural: prostomia; sometimes also called the "acron") is the cephalized first body segment in an annelid worm's body at the anterior end.
+The prostomium (From Ancient Greek, meaning "before the mouth"; : prostomia; sometimes also called the "acron") is the cephalized first body segment in an annelid worm's body at the anterior end.
 It is in front of (but does not include) the mouth, being usually a small shelf- or lip-like extension over the dorsal side of the mouth.
 The prostomium together with the peristomium, which includes the mouth and pharynx, make up the annelid head.

 Description

 The prostomium is part of the head and holds at least part of the brain and often bears sensory structures such as the eyes, antennae and palps.
 It may function like a kind of overlip when the animal is feeding.
 The prostomium bears many important taxonomic characters and its shape and composition are important for annelid systematics.

 In addition to the eyes, antennae and palps, the prostomium can possess appendages such as tentacles or cirri.
 Moreover, some polychaete prostomia have a posterior extension or ridge with sensory function, called a caruncle.
 Another sensory organ, the nuchal organ (or a variation, the nuchal epaulette), is a chemosensory, ciliated pit or groove at the posterior end of the prostomium.